OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 In OpenSpace, such datasets are referred to as *point clouds* and include a set of features like: coloring, adjusting the point size, fading in and out based on the camera distance, and attaching text labels to the positions.
 Coloring includes color mapping based on data columns, and there is also support for handling missing values.

+This page describes how to load a point dataset and the options for controlling the visual of the points.
+It is also possible to add text labels to the points.
+See the separate [Labels page](./labels.md) for more details on labels.

 :::{figure} sdss.png
 :align: center
 *One example of a point cloud dataset is the Sloan Digital Sky Survey in the Default profile.*